rickeycarter/macDeepLearning/README.md

 For CUDA 9.2, Xcode 9.2 is required.
 This likely means you will need to download version 9.2 from Apple.
 This, like NVIDIA, will require a free developer account to access to code.
 You can have multiple versions of Xcode installed on your computer, so a naming strategy is required.
 Multiple versions of Xcode will be required for Tensorflow installation, which will be involved later in the process.

 Download Xcode to your ~/Downloads/ directory.
-Double click on it to uncompress it (this is time consuming, be patient).
+Double click on it to uncompress it.
+This is time consuming, be patient.
+Ensure your computer has good ventilation to avoid thermal throttling.

 After it has uncompressed, run the following commands to move (and rename) Xcode (version 9.2) and set it as your default compiler.
+These system commands run much faster than the UI copy and paste options.
 ```
 cd ~/Downloads/
 mv Xcode.app Xcode-9.2.app